Observation of Unprecedented Fractional Magnetization Plateaus in a New Shastry-Sutherland Ising Compound: Theoretical Results

 The other possibility is to allow for the existence of a spatial anisotropy in the Ising couplings $J_{ij}^{zz}$.
 This hypothesis is supported by the single crystal neutron diffraction (FIG. \ref{sc_diff}-b), where a weak but noticeable intensity is observed at two reflections - (100) and (010) - which are forbidden in the \SpaceGroup{} space group.
 These forbidden reflections persist at temperatures significantly higher than the energy scale of magnetic interactions and hence are likely of nuclear origin.
 The observed reflections are compatible with two of the maximal subgroups of \SpaceGroup{}: $P4$ and $Cmm2$.
 The distortions compatible with each of these subgroups induce a spatial anisotropy in the SSL Ising couplings, as illustrated in FIG. \ref{fig:subgroups_ising_ssl}.

 In order to test these anisotropic Ising models, the ground-state energy and magnetization have been determined by comparing ground-state energy lower bounds (obtained as described in section \ref{section:gs_lower_bounds}) with the energy of the candidate states illustrated in FIG.~\ref{fig:candidate_states}.
 It turns out that, out of the two possible distortions, only the anisotropic Shastry-Sutherland lattice Ising model (ASSLIM) invariant under the $Cmm2$ has a magnetization curve compatible with that of \ErSSL{} with magnetization plateaus at $m=1/4$ and $m=1/2$.
+An arbitrarily small anisotropy in the intra-dimer interaction is enough to stabilize narrow $m=1/4$ and $m=1/2$ plateaus on the boundaries of the $m=1/3$ plateau, while a relative anisotropy of 33\% leads to the complete suppression of the $m=1/3$ plateau (see the ground-state phase diagram in Fig. \ref{fig:phase_diagram_anisotropy}).
+The role of intra-dimer anisotropy in destabilizing the 1/3 plateau can be intuitively understood by the following simple argument.
+The 1/3 plateau structure is highly favorable in any Shastry--Sutherland system dominated by antiferromagnetic intra- and inter-dimer interactions because, in this structure, all up-down dimers gain inter-dimer exchange energy through their interactions with a nearby polarized dimer.
+By contrast, in the 1/4 resp.
+1/2 plateau, some resp. all up-down dimers can be flipped and do not gain any energy through the inter-dimer exchange.
+However, the 1/3 plateau requires putting half the polarized dimers in each direction and is penalized by the intra-dimer anisotropy ($J_1-J_1'$), while in the 1/4 and 1/2 plateaus all polarized dimers are in the same direction and can take advantage of the anisotropy.
+And since the 1/4 and 1/2 plateaus are degenerate with the 1/3 plateau at the lower and upper critical fields, even a small anisotropy immediately stabilizes 1/4 and 1/2 plateaus at the boundaries of the 1/3 plateau.

 The identification of the 1/4 and 1/2 plateaus relies on having found one state that saturates the lower bound, but if one only includes $J_1,J_1'$ and $J_2$, the phases with magnetization $m=0$, $m=1/4$ and $m=1/2$ are macroscopically degenerate (their residual entropies are listed in table \ref{tab:residual_entropy_table}): In all plateaus, there are dimers that can flipped independently (shown in green in FIGS. \ref{fig:candidate_states}-a and e).
 Besides, in the 1/4 plateau some rows can be shifted independently (see FIG. \ref{fig:1_4_plateau_orders}).
 However, the macroscopic degeneracy of the plateaus is incompatible with the experimental data: (i) With the specific heat since no hint of a residual entropy was found (FIG. \ref{hc}-e); (ii) With neutron scattering, which revealed long-range order in all the plateaus.
 This indicates that residual interactions, either in the form of longer-range interactions or quantum fluctuations, must be considered.